bennidi/kermit/README.md

     Queueing:
       # queue.items.db and queue.urls.db will be stored in /tmp/kermit/example
       filename : '/tmp/kermit/example/queue'
+      # Limits can be configured using regex
+      # There are fallback limits at 10 requests/sec
+      # for any unmatched URL
       limits : [
         {
           pattern :  /.*en.wikipedia\.org.*/